Analysis and conditional optimization of projection estimates for distribution of random variable using Legendre

-Solving different problems by statistical estimation algorithms, it is important to make an optimal (consistent) choice of parameters for these algorithms when finding the mathematical expectation of a certain functional depending on a random variable.
-Therefore, this paper analyzes the mean square error of the projection estimate from the point of view of the optimal choice of parameters.
+When solving different problems by statistical estimation algorithms, it is important to make an optimal (consistent) choice of their parameters for finding the mathematical expectation of a certain functional that depends on a random variable.
+Therefore, this paper analyzes the mean square error of the projection estimate from this point of view.
 Such parameters are the projection expansion length and sample size.
 We solve a conditional optimization problem considered by G.A.~Mikhailov~\cite{Mih_00}.
 The objective of this problem is to minimize the algorithm complexity while achieving the required level of approximation accuracy.
-The possibility of minimizing the mean square error of projection estimates of the density and distribution function is explored by balancing its deterministic and stochastic components.
-The accuracy of projection estimates also depends on the degree of smoothness of the density; therefore, in this paper, we consider the dependence of error not only on the projection expansion length, but also on the degree of smoothness of the approximated function.
+We study how to minimize the mean square error of the projection estimates of the density and distribution function by the equalization of its deterministic and stochastic components.
+The accuracy of the projection estimates also depends on the degree of smoothness of the density; therefore, in this paper, we consider the dependence of error not only on the projection expansion length but also on the degree of smoothness of the approximated function.

-The obtained theoretical results are confirmed on examples using a two-parameter family of densities that allow one both a choice of the degree of smoothness and a simple calculation of expansion coefficients with respect to the Legendre polynomials.
+The obtained theoretical results are confirmed with examples using a two-parameter family of densities that allows one both to choose the degree of smoothness and to perform a simple calculation of expansion coefficients with respect to Legendre polynomials.